Protecting yourself against mosquitoes

 You should also do all of the following:

-- change your pet's water every seven days - mosquitoes can carry heartworm which can infect your dog
+- change your pet's water weekly - mosquitoes can carry heartworm which can infect your dog

 - empty pot plant drip trays weekly or fill with sand

 - keep fish ponds stocked with fish

 - maintain your swimming pool